computational-linguistics-class/computational-linguistics-class.github.io/assignment6.md

 #### How do I speed up training?
 Send the model and the input, output tensors to the GPU using ```.to(device)```.
 Refer the [PyTorch docs](https://pytorch.org/docs/stable/notes/cuda.html) for further information.

+#### Why are some of the cities mislabeled in the training and development datasets?
+Noisy data is common when data is harvested automatically like the [cities dataset](https://www.maxmind.com/en/geoip-demo).
+The onus is on the data scientist to ensure that their data is clean.
+However, for this assignment, you are not required to clean the dataset.

 ## Recommended readings
 <table>
    {% for publication in page.readings %}